 Companies would need to look into strategies on how to communicate and deal with stakeholders such as suppliers, customers, and financial partners.
 Possible strategies may include short-term and long-term plans that can help strengthen the business moving forward.

-- Working remotely– it is not a doubt that the way we work has changed due to the pandemic.
+- Working remotely– it is no doubt that the way we work has changed due to the pandemic.
 While working from the safety of our homes was just an option before, it is now becoming more essential with government protocols of having everyone stay at home.
-It is important that as company leaders that we ensure that the key teams in our organizations are safe and their well-being prioritized.
+It is important that as company leaders we ensure that the key teams in our organizations are safe and their well-being prioritized.

 - Cutting non-essential costs– at this point in time, there might be some parts or processes that no longer functional or do not contribute to the efficiency of the business.
-Company leaders should also look into alternative supplementaries that can be executed remotely or digitally.
+Company leaders should also look into alternative supplementary that can be executed remotely or digitally.